Canada might not be the most affordable country on a global scale, but it’s also not the most expensive.

 - Average family-sized apartment rent: ~ $1112

 Montréal is one of Canada’s largest, best-known, and most visited cities with a metropolitan population of 4,291,732 people.
 Regardless of its popularity, it’s also the most affordable metropolis in Canada.
-Approximately $1,800 per month would be sufficient for a standard living, which is considerately less compared to some other Canadian cities.
+Approximately $1,800 per month would suffice for a standard living, which is considerately less compared to some other Canadian cities.

 Many Canadians consider Montréal to be a cultural hub in French Canada.
 What is more, the city has more restaurants per capita than any other place in North America.
 It’s undoubtedly one of the best places to live in Canada when it comes to a night out with a range of bars, clubs and restaurants.